Annihilation (film): Filming

-Principal photography was underway by April 2016, when actor David Gyasi was added to the cast.
+Principal photography for the film was underway by April 2016, when actor David Gyasi was added to the cast.
 Lighthouse Pictures Ltd started location filming in late April in South Forest, Windsor Great Park.
-Some test shooting had already been done in St. Marks, Florida, but the vegetation in the area turned out to be too dense to give any depth perception on screen.
+Some test shooting had been done in St. Marks, Florida, but the vegetation in the area turned out to be too dense to give any depth perception on screen.
 On May 9, 2016, cinematographer Rob Hardy began sharing pictures from the set of the film.
 On July 13 and 14, filming took place at Holkham Pines in North Norfolk.
 Shooting was completed that month.

-The visual effect team was made up of many of Garland's collaborators from his previous film, Ex Machina, including VFX Supervisor Andrew Whitehurst, lead VFX house Double Negative and Milk VFX, plus special makeup effects by Tristan Versluis.
+The visual effect team was made up of many of Garland's collaborators from his previous film, Ex Machina, including VFX supervisor Andrew Whitehurst, lead VFX house Double Negative and Milk VFX, plus special makeup effects by Tristan Versluis.

+Music

 Release

 Due to a poorly received test screening, David Ellison, a financier and producer at Skydance, became concerned that the film was "too intellectual" and "too complicated", and demanded changes to make it appeal to a wider audience, including making Portman's character more sympathetic, and changing the ending.
 Producer Scott Rudin sided with the director, who did not want to alter the film.
 Rudin, who had final cut privilege, defended the film and refused to take notes from Ellison.

-On December 7, 2017, it was announced that due to the clashes between Rudin and Ellison, and the shift in Paramount's leadership, a deal was struck allowing Netflix to distribute the film internationally.
-According to this deal, Paramount would handle the American, Canadian and Chinese release, while Netflix would begin streaming the film in other territories 17 days later.
+On December 7, 2017, it was announced that, due to the clashes between Rudin and Ellison, and the shift in Paramount's leadership, a deal had been struck allowing Netflix to distribute the film internationally.
+According to this deal, Paramount would handle the American, Canadian, and Chinese release, while Netflix would begin streaming the film in other territories 17 days later.

 The film was released theatrically in the United States on February 23, 2018, by Paramount Pictures, and digitally in other markets on March 12, 2018, by Netflix.
 Garland expressed his disappointment with the decision to coincide digital distribution with theatrical, saying, "We made the film for cinema."
 On January 5, 2019, the film was released digitally on Netflix's competitor Hulu.

-Annihilation was released on Digital HD on May 22, 2018, and on Ultra HD Blu-ray, Blu-ray and DVD on May 29, 2018.
+Annihilation was released on Digital HD on May 22, 2018, and on Ultra HD Blu-ray, Blu-ray, and DVD on May 29.